NorthernWidget/DS3231/Documentation/Alarms.md

 Keep two things in mind:

-1. The alarm flag *must* be reset to zero (cleared) by the program before the DS3231 a subsequent alarm event can be detected.
+1. The alarm flag *must* be reset to zero (cleared) by the program before a subsequent alarm event can be detected.
 2. This method is the only one in the Library that can clear an alarm flag with certainty.

 [Back to Contents](#contents)